mattpshields/matthewshields.co.uk/content/writing/2020-03-29-in-a-day-challenge-1-netlify-cms-variable-types-gatsby.md.md

 ---
 post_type: post
-title: Netlify CMS Variable Types + Gatsby
+title: Netlify CMS Variable Types and Gatsby
 short_description: >-
   Missing the flexible content approach of my CMS past, I really wanted to bring this flexibility to my Netlify CMS site.
 In this post I break down how I